AbhinayaReddy27/alzheimersclassification/README.md

-# alzheimersclassification using transfer learning
+# alzheimers classification using transfer learning